Srish-ty/MM-Frontend/README.md

-# Monday Morning Technical team task
+# A social media Home page

 ## Frontend of a social media site